andrewangbl/company-news-collector-gpt/README.md

 The project employs a map-reduce method for summarization by spliting the text into manageable chunks, processing each chunk to extract key insights, and then combining the results to produce the summary.
 By customizing the search queries and objectives, users can tailor the focus on aspects like financial health, corporate announcements, supply chain stability, market position, and regulatory compliance of supplier companies.

-The flow chart of News Collecting Agent is as follows:
+Flow chart of News Collecting Agent:
 ![agent-flowchart](./graph/agent_flowchart.png)

-## Technologies Used
+# Technologies Used

 - **FastAPI**: For creating the backend API.
 - **Supabase**: As the backend PostgreSQL database and for authentication.